instana/weasel/README.md

 By design, this means that Weasel won't include all the metrics that tools such as Boomerang provide.
 This is because there are very many tools nowadays in use and available to engineers that can provide highly granular inspection from that point on, e.g. browser developer tools and [WebPageTest](https://www.webpagetest.org/).
 Weasel provides everything engineers needs in order to identify and start a first problem analysis without incurring an impact on monitored websites.

 ## Features
 Features are categorized into beacon types that weasel is able to emit.
-Currently, it only supports one beacon type:
+Currently, it supports multiple beacon type:

  - **Page load beacon:** The page load beacon will be transmitted once the page load (`window.onload`) event has fired.
 It includes various information, e.g. the API token, navigation and resource timings, first paint time and configurable meta data.
+ - **XHR beacon:** Transmitted for occuring XMLHttpRequests
- - **In the future: Error beacon:** Transmitted when unhandled errors occur.
+ - **Error beacon:** Transmitted when unhandled errors occur.
  - **In the future: SPA support:** Transmitted when navigating within single-page applications (SPAs).

 ## Weasel's approach to tracing